UEABIO/physalia-R-course/docs/07-shiny.md

 Run this code.
 Which things are now updated by the plot button?

+## Notes on Reactivity

+Key Concepts in Shiny Reactivity:

+### Reactive Expressions

+Think of reactive expressions as formulas that automatically recalculate whenever their inputs change.

+In Shiny, you create reactive expressions using the `reactive()` function.
+These expressions can be reused throughout your app and will always be up-to-date with the latest input values.

+### Observe:

+Functions wrapped in `observeEvent()`  is used to trigger actions, such as updating a value, sending a message, or creating a plot.
+These actions are called "side effects."
+For example, it could be used to update the value of an input field or display a notification when a button is clicked

+- Render Functions: Functions like `renderPlot()`, `renderText()`, and `renderDataTable()` that are used to generate outputs in response to changes in reactive values.

+### Common Errors and Best Practices

+- Accessing Reactive Values: Reactive values (e.g., input$species, reactive()) should only be accessed inside reactive contexts like render*() functions, reactive(), or observe().
+Attempting to use them outside these contexts will result in errors.

+- Using Reactive Expressions: When using a reactive expression, you need to call it as a function with parentheses, e.g., penguins_filtered().
+This ensures that the expression is re-evaluated whenever its dependencies change.

+- Avoiding Side Effects: Only use reactive expressions and observers for their intended purposes.
+Reactive expressions should return values, while observers are used to trigger side effects.

 # Shiny Dashboards

-`bslib` is an R package that extends Bootstrap 4 and allows you to customize the appearance and style of your Shiny applications or R Markdown documents.
-With `bslib`, you can easily modify the look and feel of your Shiny apps by defining custom themes, colors, fonts, and other visual aspects.
+`bslib` is an R package that makes it easy to customize the appearance of your Shiny applications or R Markdown documents.
+By leveraging the Bootstrap framework, `bslib` allows you to define custom themes, colors, fonts, and other visual elements without needing to write extensive CSS code.

-It provides a flexible way to create a consistent and visually appealing design for your Shiny applications without having to write extensive CSS code.

-You can use `bslib` functions like `bs_theme()`, to define and apply custom styles to your Shiny app.
-But there's no accounting for taste...
+With `bslib`, you can give your Shiny apps a consistent and visually appealing design in a flexible way, enhancing the user experience with a few lines of code.

 <img src="images/my_dashboard.png" width="100%" style="display: block; margin: auto;" />

 (https://philip-leftwich.shinyapps.io/penguin_demo")

+## How to Use bslib in Shiny

+`bslib` provides functions like `bs_theme()` to define and apply custom styles to your Shiny apps.
+Here is how you can use it:

+### Basic Example: Applying a Custom Theme
+To get started with `bslib`, let's create a basic Shiny dashboard and apply a custom theme.
+We will use the `palmerpenguins` dataset to build an interactive app that lets users select different species of penguins and view the distribution of their flipper lengths.